Baby Hop Plants

 While the plants are in their first year their root systems are underdeveloped, so keeping them regularly watered will help with their growth.

 If your soil doesn’t thaw within a week or two after your hop rhizomes arrive, or if your soil stays saturated for several weeks after it thaws, we recommend you pot your hop rhizomes until later in the spring.
 Potting the rhizome will help the plant to get started, and increase the first year growing cycle.

 Hop plants enjoy a well fertilized, nitrogen-rich soil that has a pH range between 6.0-8.0.
 Soil should be well drained, to prevent stagnant water from sitting on the hop plant’s roots and causing rot.

 Hop trellises can take many different shapes and sizes.
 While first year hop plants very rarely grow to full height and typically do not yield many cones, it is still critical to give the plant a string or trellis to grow on.
 Strong vertical growth encourages the plant to develop strong roots underground as well, which are important for winter survival and larger yields in year 2.
 Hop plants will grow up to 20 feet tall, and will benefit from a structure that can support this growth.
 Mature hop plants can weigh over 20lbs per plant, so making a strong structure will help keep your hops off the ground.
 Our twine and clips are a great tool for home growers to create a trellis system for the plant to grow on.

 Training Hop Plants

 Hop plants typically emerge with the first spring plants.
-At this point, commercial growers will have their own pruning and training schedules, but for small yards it is advisable to select the 3-4 strongest shoots and train them onto your trellis.
-Pruning back all other growth shoots will encourage the plants energy to be focused on those 3-4 shoots you have selected.
+At this point, commercial growers will have their own pruning and training schedules, but for small yards it is advisable to select the 3-5 shoots per plant and train them onto your string in a clockwise fashion.
+Pruning back all other growth shoots will encourage the plants energy to be focused on those 3-5 shoots you have selected.

 Watering Your Hops